-State Secretary Marianne Hagen's opening speech at a seminar by Norwegian-African Business Association (Naba) in paretnership with Norfund and Norwegian Polytechnic Society in Oslo 16 January 2018.
+State Secretary Marianne Hagen's opening speech at a seminar by Norwegian-African Business Association (Naba) in partnership with Norfund and Norwegian Polytechnic Society in Oslo 16 January 2018.

 Excellences, ladies and gentlemen,